inchmeal/inchmeal.github.io/app/_posts/mathematics/howToProveIt/2015-09-09-how-to-prove-it-ch-2-sec-2.markdown

 ---
 layout: blog
 title:  "How To Prove It, Ch-2 Sec-2.2, Equivalences Involving Quantifiers"
+description:  "Inchmeal - Velleman's How To Prove It, Ch-2 Sec-2.2, Equivalences Involving Quantifiers"
 tags: mathematics howToProveIt
 ---
-This post contains exercises of Chapter - 2, Section - 2.2, Equivalences Involving Quantifiers.
+This post contains solutions of Chapter - 2, Section - 2.2, Equivalences Involving Quantifiers from Velleman's book **How To Prove It**.
 <!--more-->
 <hr/>